MongoDB vs MySQL: A Comparative Study on Databases

 MySQL vs MongoDB: ‘SELECT’, ‘UPDATE’ & ‘INSERT’ Performance

-It is evident from the above graph that MongoDB takes way more lesser time than MySQL for same commands.
+It is evident from the above graph that MongoDB takes way more lesser time than MySQL for the same commands.
+And this must have answered your question: how fast is MongoDB compared to MySQL!

 MongoDB: This uses a role-based access control with a flexible set of privileges.
 Its security features include authentication, auditing and authorization.